 Founded in 1965, Monecor London Limited (ETX Capital) has been in the United Kingdom (UK) for more than five decades.
 It obtained authorization from the Financial Conduct Authority (FCA) in 1995, and expanded several of its trading names, which included the ETX brand in 2008.

 The broker is also a member of the London Stock Exchange (LSE), where it has direct access to the exchange’s markets, in addition to offering forex and CFDs through its ETX Capital offering.

 Today, ETX Capital offers forex and CFD traders access to global markets that offer over 6,000 CFDs on 23 global stock exchanges and 59 currency pairs.
 Trading is conducted via its own proprietary Trader Pro platform and the popular MetaTrader 4 (MT4) platform developed by MetaQuotes Software Corporation.

 Here at ForexBrokers.com, we maintain the largest independent regulatory database available on the web.
-Using 28 different variables, we have created a proprietary 1-100 score (higher the better) of overall trustworthiness, which we call, Trust Score.
-Is ETX Capital safe?
-Here’s our trust summary.
+Using 28 different variables, we have created a proprietary 1-100 score (the higher the better) of overall trustworthiness, which we call the Trust Score.
+Here is our trust summary of ETX Capital.

 |Publicly-Traded Company (Listed)||No|

 |CFTC Registered (USA)||No|

 |FMA Authorised (New Zealand)||No|